crossuo/ScriptLibrary/README.md

 1. Create a github account.
 2. Select the folder you want to add the script to.
 3. Click `Create new file`.
-4. Enter a file name with the .oajs extension.
+4. Enter a file name with the .js extension.
 5. Copy and Paste the example header, modifying it for your snippet.
 6. Create a pull request for your file.